Uvacoder/photo-grid/README.md

 All photos are stored in the [`photo`](https://github.com/Chen-Zhe/photo-grid/blob/master/exampleSite/content/photo) folder under the `content` folder.
 You can put multiple directories under it and the theme will enumerate all photos within in order of the directory listing.
 Within each subfolder, e.g. [`1-trip1`](https://github.com/Chen-Zhe/photo-grid/blob/master/exampleSite/content/photo/1-trip1), you can put all relevant photos in it and then copy over the `index.md` file.

 Within [`index.md`](https://github.com/Chen-Zhe/photo-grid/blob/master/exampleSite/content/photo/1-trip1/index.md) file, you can specify each photo's name, description and other properties.
 Take a look at the descriptions to understand what can be customized.

+#### Video Playback

+To add a video, simply put its thumbnail in the same way as a regular photo and specify `video_embed_link` (refer to  [`index.md`](https://github.com/Chen-Zhe/photo-grid/blob/master/exampleSite/content/photo/1-trip1/index.md), which should be the URL in the `src` attribute of an embedded iframe provided by video-sharing sites such as YouTube.

+A video icon will appear on the thumbnail in the gallery view and expanding it will reveal the embedded video player.

 ### Nearly finished